tyleracorn/quartz/content/DnD/World/Places/Phandalin.md

 ## Merchants
 Merchant: #branthems

 location: north end

 hafling merchant

 # Blacksmiths
 blacksmith: #branded_badger

-owner: female Dwarf #marth_knox also does leatherwork
+owner: female Dwarf #marth_knox

+also does leatherwork

 # Darin_cottage
 #darin_cottage

 might have some high quality grain

 # myers_exchange
-#myers_exchange
+#miners_exchange
-might have disguise kit stuff etc
+might have disguise kit stuff etc.

+rumor has it that they are pushing towards a monopoly and you won't get the best deals there.

 # Oddities Shop
 name: #spelunkin

 owner: male half-elf wizard #orin, and female teifling #inspera

 # Town Master